Thailand Solo Travel Guide

 Passionfood Thai Cooking School Chiang Mai

-Hands-on Northern Thai cooking classes in central Chiang Mai, running daily from market to table.
+Hands-on Northern Thai cooking classes in central Chiang Mai, with market visits and authentic regional recipes.

 Mama noi Thai Cookery School